Agnes Yewande Savage

-Agnes Yewande Savage (21 February 1906 – 7 September 1964) was a Nigerian medical doctor and the first West African woman to train and qualify in orthodox medicine.
+Agnes Yewande Savage (21 February 1906 – 7 September 1964) was a Nigerian-Scottish medical doctor and the first West African woman to train and qualify in orthodox medicine.
 Savage was the first West African woman to receive a university degree in medicine, graduating with first-class honours from the University of Edinburgh in 1929 at the age of 23.
 In 1933, Sierra Leonean political activist and higher education pioneer, Edna Elliott-Horton became the second West African woman university graduate and the first to earn a bachelor's degree in the liberal arts.

 Life

 Early life and education

-Savage was born on 21 February 1906 in Edinburgh, Scotland, to Richard Akinwande Savage Sr, a Nigerian medical doctor, newspaper publisher and a 1900 Edinburgh graduate of Sierra Leone Creole descent and Maggie S. Bowie, a working-class Scotswoman.
+Savage was born on 21 February 1906 in Edinburgh, Scotland, to Richard Akinwande Savage Sr (a Nigerian medical doctor, newspaper publisher and a 1900 Edinburgh graduate of Sierra Leone Creole descent) and Maggie S. Bowie (a working-class Scotswoman).
 Her brother was Richard Gabriel Akinwande Savage, also a doctor who graduated from Edinburgh in 1926.
 Savage passed exams to the Royal College of Music in 1919 and was given a scholarship to study at George Watson's Ladies College.
 There, she received an award for General Proficiency in Class Work and passed the Scottish Higher Education Leaving Certificate.

-She entered Edinburgh University to study medicine, excelled in her studies.
-In her fourth year of medical school, she obtained first class honours in all subjects, won a prize in Diseases of the Skin and a medal in Forensic Medicine – becoming the first woman in the history of Edinburgh to do so.
+She entered Edinburgh University to study medicine and she excelled in her studies.
+In her fourth year of medical school, she obtained first-class honours in all subjects, won a prize in Diseases of the Skin and a medal in Forensic Medicine, making her the first woman in the history of Edinburgh to do so.
 She was awarded the Dorothy Gilfillan Memorial Prize as the best woman graduate in 1929.